opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 * Create work packages
 * Add comments to a work package

 Global permissions are system wide.
-They are attached to [global roles](#Global roles) and controls what a user can do and see independent of specific project memberships.
+They are attached to [global roles](#Global roles) and controls what a user can do and see independent of a specific project memberships.

 ### Can I convert a project role to a global role?